 It is true that the lump in your throat feeling could be due to a medical condition.
-The difference is that if a lump in your throat feeling is caused by a medical problem you may actually feel lumps in the back, front or sides of your throat.
-Your throat may feel enlarged, sore, or painful.
-You may actually feel pain when you swallow or you may be in a constant state of discomfort.
+The difference is that if a lump in your throat feeling is caused by a medical problem, some symptoms including an actual feeling of lumps in the back, front, or sides of your throat, enlarged throat, soreness, or painfulness.
+You may also feel pain when you swallow or you may be in a constant state of discomfort.

 What is the Lump in the Throat Feeling?